fahadnayyar/summer-school-2021/exercises.md

 - [`chapter07-async-clients/exercises/exercise01.dfy`](chapter07-async-clients/exercises/exercise01.dfy)<br>**KV Spec with Asynchronous Client Interface** -- Modify the KV spec to encode asynchronous client requests.

+## chapter08-application-correspondence

+- [`chapter08-application-correspondence/exercises/exercise01.dfy`](chapter08-application-correspondence/exercises/exercise01.dfy)<br>**Application Correspondence with Synchronous Sharded KV Store** -- How do we prevent a nonsense refinement theorem, for example one that does whatever it wants, but abstracts every protocol-level state to the initial spec state, so it can refine to a bunch of stutter steps?

 ## final-project

 - [`final-project/exercises/exercise01.dfy`](final-project/exercises/exercise01.dfy)<br>**Final Project** -- Design a Sharded Hash Table (SHT) protocol and prove it is correct.